Cookies

 Dynatrace uses cookies to:

-The data stored in cookies is made up of random values, timestamps, and data that are required to correctly identify the applications in your monitored environment.
+The data stored in cookies doesn't contain any personal or sensitive data.
+The data stored in cookies is made up of random values, timestamps, and data that is required to identify the applications in your monitored environment correctly.

 The following tables provide an overview of cookie usage in Dynatrace.
 These are all first-party cookies.